-It is a shade-loving vine, preferring filtered sunlight and when young is made up of fleshy, herbaceous stems with aerial roots that arise at nodes along the length, enabling it to climb vertical structures such as tree trunks.
-Over time, the stem becomes woody, with herbaceous growth being then limited to new growth branching off the main vine, which under ideal conditions can attain a length of up to 15 m (45 ft).
+It is a shade-loving vine, preferring filtered sunlight and when young and is made up of fleshy, herbaceous stems with aerial roots arising at nodes along the length, enabling it to climb vertical structures such as tree trunks.
+Over time, the stem becomes woody, with herbaceous growth then limited to new growth branching off the main vine, which under ideal conditions can attain a length of up to 15 m (45 ft).

-Flowers small and insignificant, white and either female or male on separate plants, held on cylindrical spikes arising at the leaf base.
-They bloom on and off throughout the year, followed by small, fleshy, green fruit, the fruiting spike somewhat resembling a mulberry.
+The flowers are small and insignificant, white and with female and male flowers borne on separate plants.
+They are held in cylindrical spikes arising at the leaf base and bloom on and off throughout the year.
+They are followed by small, fleshy green fruit tightly packed on a fruiting spike that somewhat resembles a mulberry.

 Betel Pepper leaves are widely used as a wrapping for chewable parcels in India, Southeast Asia and the Pacific.
-The ingredients wrapped in the leaves varies by region but mostly include thin slivers of Betel Nut (Areca catechu) together with spices.
-These parcels are then chewed as a stimulant and appetite suppressant.
+The ingredients wrapped in the leaves varies by region but mostly include thin slivers of Betel Nut (Areca catechu) and spices.
+These parcels are then chewed as a stimulant or appetite suppressant.

-In India, the leaves are also commonly used for wrapping chewable parcels without Betel Nut, known as 'Sweet Paan', containing ingredients such as Coconut (Cocos nucifera), Cardamom (Elettaria cardamomum), Clove (Syzygium aromaticum), raisins, glazed cherries and gulkand, a sweet Indian preserve of rose petals.
-Sweet Paan is consumed as an after-meal digestive and is common street vendor fare in India.
+In India, the leaves are also used for wrapping chewable parcels without Betel Nut.
+Known as 'Sweet Paan', they contain ingredients such as Coconut (Cocos nucifera), Cardamom (Elettaria cardamomum), Clove (Syzygium aromaticum), raisins, glazed cherries and 'Gulkand', a sweet Indian preserve made from rose petals.
+Sweet Paan is consumed as an after-meal digestive and is common street-vendor fare in India.

-Betel Pepper leaves yield on steam distillation about 1% of a bright yellow to brown essential oil traded as 'Paan oil' or 'Betel leaf oil'.
-It has a warm, bitter, biting and unpleasantly sharp taste and due to a high phenol content, of up to 75%, has a sickeningly sweet and tarry aroma.
-It use is mostly limited to medicines, breath fresheners and oral hygiene products such as mouth-washes.
-It is also reputedly used as a flavouring in Paan liqueur, a traditional Indian liqueur distilled using betel leaf, nuts, dried fruits and spices.
+The leaves on steam distillation yield about 1% of a bright yellow to light brown essential oil traded as 'Paan oil' or 'Betel leaf oil'.
+It has a warm, biting and unpleasantly sharp, bitter taste and due to a high phenol content of up to 75%, has a sickeningly sweet and tarry aroma.
+Its use is mostly limited to medicines, breath fresheners and oral hygiene products such as mouth-washes.
+It is also reputedly used as a flavouring in Paan liqueur, a traditional Indian liqueur distilled from betel leaf, nuts, dried fruits and spices.